notsplol/code-review-prep/README.md

 # Code Review Prep Tool
-This project is a pretty basic Python CLI tool to automatically analyze a git branch, make short summaries of changes, suggest review focus areas, and recommend code reviewers.
+This project is a Python CLI tool to automatically analyze a git branch, make short summaries of changes, suggest review focus areas, and recommend code reviewers.

 ## Installation